 - How to Make Awesome Page Layout Designs in Microsoft Word (+Video)Alexis (Lexi) Rodrigo25 Mar 2021

 - How to Add Headers, Footers, and Page Numbers in Microsoft WordAlexis (Lexi) Rodrigo30 Oct 2020

 Create Your Letterhead Quickly With Microsoft Word Templates

 As you can see, there's no shortage of gorgeous Microsoft Word letterhead templates to download.
-On top of that, now you also know how to use one of those letterhead templates to quickly create your company letterhead in Word.
+On top of that, you've just learned how to create your company letterhead quickly with one of those Word letterhead templates.
 The only thing left to do now is to get started with your letterhead design.

-Or, if you need a letterhead template to use right now, check out our letterhead templates over on GraphicRiver.
+Or, if you need a Microsoft Word letterhead template to use right now, check out our letterhead templates over on GraphicRiver.